tenebris/mockiato-ux/src/app/views/readme.md

 allow for easy testing and fall back.
 Ideally we will eventually have a configuration file which indicates which version of which view is in use.

+### v2

+Second generation of views.
+May pull in v1 shared components.

 ### home

 These views are intended to be the main landing pages available to the application.